 - Compete at the Chapter level for one of ten $2,000.00 scholarships

-- One selected student will go on to compete for one of the twelve Corporate Level Scholarships of $2,500.00
+- One selected student will go on to compete for one of the seven Corporate Level Scholarships of ranging from $2,000 to $10,000.

 - Generally awarded in July

-EWI Richmond Boundaries include: Cities of Colonial Heights, Hopewell, Petersburg, Richmond and Williamsburg; and the Counties of Amelia, Charles City, Chesterfield, Cumberland, Dinwiddie, Goochland, Hanover, Henrico, Louisa, New Kent, Powhatan, and Prince George.
+EWI Richmond Boundaries include: Cities of Richmond, Ashland, Williamsburg, Petersburg, Hopewell and Colonial Heights, and Counties of Amelia, Caroline, Charles City County, Chesterfield, Cumberland, Dinwiddie, Goochland, Hanover, Henrico, Louisa, New Kent, Powhatan and Prince George.